 You may also have the option of interring the ashes into the landscape feature itself, from a large rock, a fountain or even a bench.

 Another common option is burying the urn in a plot or a grave.
 In order to do this, you have to purchase the plot and space from the cemetery.

 Since cremated remains are significantly smaller than a human body, some cemeteries may allow you to bury multiple urns in one plot.

 If you plan on burying the cremated remains in the ground, your cemetery will require the urn to be contained in what is known as an urn vault.
 Urn vaults are similar to a burial vault and are essential for supporting the earth around the urn.

 Urn vaults ensure that the soil around the urn will not collapse, providing your loved one's remains with a safe and secure resting spot.
 Urn vaults also ultimately serve to minimize cemetery maintenance.

 If you plan to forego the urn vault, you may want to purchase a green burial ground.
 Green burial grounds do not require burial vaults or grave liners.
 Biodegradable urns are the best option when burying ashes on a green burial ground.

 When purchasing any end-of-life arrangements, plots or merchandise (funeral services, urns, gravestones, etc.), make sure that you ask your provider for a full price list of all future and immediate charges.

 While cemeteries in Canada are not legally required to provide you with an itemized price list, you still should ask, so you know what is expected.
-An above-board, fully transparent funeral home or crematory will provide you with a price list.
+An above-board, a fully transparent funeral home or crematory will provide you with a price list.